 Mom deserves a day to be pampered.
 Your kids can start off Mother’s Day right by making breakfast for the family.
-These ideas include recipes that are simple enough for little ones to make – like strawberry-chocolate cheerios parfaits, chocolate oat clusters cereal no-bake bars and easy chocolate croissants.
+These ideas include recipes that are simple enough for little ones to make — like strawberry-chocolate cheerios parfaits or easy chocolate croissants.
 For something more complex, try the chocolate-stuffed French toast.
 Make a savory breakfast into a cake by having your kids create bacon, egg and cheese breakfast bread.
 Finish off the meal with breakfast cookies.
 If your kids can’t decide on one recipe – why not, two?
 Or three?

 Cheerios and kids go hand in hand – so why not use them to make mom a special treat?
 Layer yogurt, fresh-cut strawberries, and chocolate cereal in a glass cup.
 Make it fancier by adding a dollop of whipped cream on the top along with a strawberry.
 That’s it to make these strawberry-chocolate cheerios parfaits Betty Crocker.